SamuraiBUPT/CrawlerPackage/README.md

-# SetuCrawler
+# CrawlerPackage
-A web crawler which is used to scratch certain kinds of pictures
+A web crawler which is used to scratch certain kinds of pictures and other things.

 # 说明